 For the majority of our services, the most efficient way for OIA to assist students at this time will be via email.
 Forms can be accessed at oia.osu.edu/forms-and-handouts and can be scanned and emailed to email@example.com.
 Immigration coordinators at the Office of International Affairs are available for virtual advising Monday – Friday from 1 – 4 p.m. via CarmenZoom.
 Students can register for 15-minute appointments at go.osu.edu/oiaadvising.
 Learn more about limited front desk services.

-In-person classes resumed for autumn 2020.
+In-person classes will resume for Spring 2021.
 Courses are being offered in different formats—some are in person, some are online (“distance learning”), and some offer a blend of in-person, online and other activities (“hybrid” courses).

 Scholar immigration specialists are available by email (preferred) and phone Monday – Friday, 8 a.m. to 5 p.m.
 We will continue essential actions in the SEVIS system for J-1 scholars, such as J-1 extensions and departure notifications, ensuring the J-1 scholar’s immigration record will not be jeopardized.
 Learn more about limited front desk services.

 We are still accepting J-1 scholar and H-1B cases via IntBuckeye.
 However, printing of all DS-2019 immigration documents for J-1 scholars will be delayed.
-Additionally, since our physical office location in Enarson is closed, we are unable to offer pick-ups of documents such as DS-2019s and I-797 approval notices through March 31.
+Additionally, since our physical office location in Enarson is closed, we are unable to offer pick-ups of documents such as DS-2019s and I-797 approval notices.
 Learn more at go.osu.edu/intschguidelines.